Other / mixed grade configuration · Orlando, FL

 How many students attend Ocvs Virtual Instruction Program?

 Ocvs Virtual Instruction Program has 23 students enrolled.
-It is a other school in ORLANDO, FL.
+It is a public school in Orlando, FL.

 What percentage of students receive free lunch at Ocvs Virtual Instruction Program?